-Remember: you need to provide as much information as possible when reporting a suspected offence, you must give clear details.
+You will need to provide us with as much information as possible when you report an abandoned vehicle.
 It would also be helpful to supply your personal details so that an officer may contact you.
-In accordance with the Data Protection Act your personal details will be kept private and not disclosed to a third party.
+In accordance with the Data Protection Act your personal details will be kept private and not disclosed to any third party.

 Check if a vehicle has a MOT or tax

-You can find out if a vehicle has an MOT certificate and when it runs out on GOV.UK.
+You can check the MOT status of a vehicle on GOV.UK.
 You can also use this service to check if a vehicle is taxed.